wgroeneveld/go-jamming/README.md

 This does a couple of things:

-1. Fetch RSS entries (since x, or everything)
+1. Fetch RSS entries (since last sent link x, or everything)
 2. Find outbound `href`s (starting with `http`)
 3. Check if those domains have a `webmention` link endpoint installed, according to the w3.org rules.
 If not, check for a `pingback` endpoint.
 If not, bail out.
 4. If webmention/pingback found: `POST` for each found href with `source` the own domain and `target` the outbound link found in the RSS feed, using either XML or form data according to the protocol.